Katghar Lalganj: Demographics

 As of 2011 India census, Katghar Lalganj had a population of 581,647.
-Males constitute 280,992 and females 300,655.
-Katghar Lalganj has an average literacy rate of 59%, lower than the national average of 59.5%: male literacy is 66%, and female literacy is 51%.
-In Katghar Lalganj, 18% of the population is under 6 years of age.
+Males constitutes 280,992 and females 300,655.
+Katghar Lalganj had an average literacy rate of 59%, lower than the national average of 59.5%: male literacy was 66%, and female literacy was 51%.
+In Katghar Lalganj, 18% of the population was under 6 years of age.

 The Lalganj is a tehsil headquarters.
-It is around 50 km from the Varanasi and situated in between Varanasi and Azamgarh Highway.
-Devgaon, just 4 km from the Lalganj is another place of major habitation.
-Other major places which fall under the tehsil are Gorhara, Khargipur, Bardah, Meh Nagar, Tarwa etc.
+It is around 50 km from the Varanasi and is between Varanasi and Azamgarh Highway.
+Devgaon, 4 km from the Lalganj, is another place of major habitation.
+Other major places which fall under the tehsil are Gorhara, Khargipur, Bardah, Meh Nagar, and Tarwa.

 The main occupation of the people living in Lalganj Tehsil is agriculture.
-The area has fertile land with wheat and paddy as major food crop grown.
-Potato, maize, vegetable crops are some of the other crops of the area.
+The area has fertile land with wheat and paddy as the major food crop grown.
+Potato, maize, and vegetable crops are some of the other crops of the area.